pchalamet/fbus/README.md

 | `Send` | Send only the message to given client |

 ## Consumer
-`withConsumer` registers a new handler when a new message is received.
+`withConsumer` registers an handler - which will be able to process a message.
 Note exact type must match handler signature.
 A new instance is created each time a message has to be processed.

 ```
 type IBusConsumer<'t> =